shivang10ag/Crypto-Prediction/README.md

 Project to predict Crypto currency Price from analyzing sentiments dataset of crypto related online texts, this includes tweets and news articles related to bitcoin.

 ### Pipeline
-1. Data Collection and Transformation
+1. Data Collection and Transformation( here 1> Extract the data   2> Clean the data  3> Transform the data)
 2. Discretization
 3. Rule generation using Decision Tree
 4. Defuzzification using Fuzzy Inference System